raghavg332/SC1015-MiniProject-B137-Team3/README.md

 This project aims to explore the relationship between personality factors and the consumption of three most abused drugs in Singapore; Methamphetamine, Heroin, and Cannabis.

 ## Cleaning the Data:
 The dataset used in this project was cleaned to remove a fake drug included in the dataset to filter out non-serious respondents.
+The dataset had normalized values for each variable which we changed to discrete categories.
 Additionally, a few classes were clubbed in variables to decrease class imbalance.

 ## Exploratory Data Analysis (EDA):
 EDA was conducted by plotting the use of the three drugs against all personality types.
 Chi-squared analysis was used to find associations among all variables concerned.